Importing Subscriptions¶

 Double-check the email column

-The customer's email address is how they sign in to the customer portal and how they receive every wine club email.
-An incorrect email blocks both, and can only be corrected in Shopify after the import — review the email column carefully before importing.
+Use each customer's existing email address — the one they already use with you and on their Shopify account.
+The app matches customers to their Shopify account by email, so it has to be exact.
+It's also how they sign in to the customer portal and how they receive every wine club email.
+An incorrect email blocks all of this, and can only be corrected in Shopify after the import — review the email column carefully before importing.

 | Column | Description | Example |